SpunkyBot/spunkybot/README.md

 **_First start instruction:_**

 - Set in the config file `/conf/settings.conf` the value `iamgod=1`
 - Start the Bot, connect to your game server and enter in the global chat `!iamgod`.
-This will give you the admin level "Admin Head".
+This will give you the admin level "Head Admin".
 - Afterwards set the value `iamgod=0` and restart the Bot (important step!)